-Both were once stock market darlings with unblemished growth records and all the hype associated with the internet bubble.
-Their share prices are a fraction of earlier levels and in each case there is the trenchant whiff of fear regarding a permanent change in their prospects.
+In Japan we completed the sales programme of the previous quarter and have added gradually to the regional banks, Ajinomoto (packaged food and animal feed supplements), to some of our small holdings, and introduced Yamato Holdings Co and Sony.
+Both of these were once stock market darlings with unblemished growth records and all the hype associated with the internet bubble.
+Their share prices now, however, are a fraction of earlier levels and in each case there is the whiff of fear regarding a permanent change in prospects.

-In the case of Yamato, this comes from a 2004 decline in earnings (the first in 17 years) and the coincident emergence of the soon-to-be-privatised Japan Post.
-The latter has changed the business environment but equally, the demand for Yamato's rapid delivery services continues to grow and broaden into related fields of logistics and clearing.
-As UPS and FedEx have shown, to replicate these fine-mesh networks is no easy matter; Yamato is still the industry leader with a 34% market share (delivering 2.8 billion parcels in 2006!).
+In the case of Yamato this comes from a 2004 decline in earnings, the first in 17 years, and the coincident emergence of the soon-to-be-privatised Japan Post.
+The latter has changed the business environment but nonetheless the demand for Yamato's rapid delivery services continues to grow and broaden into related fields of logistics and clearing.
+As UPS and FedEx have shown, to replicate these fine-mesh networks is no easy matter; Yamato is still the industry leader with a 34% market share.
+It delivered 2.8 billion parcels in 2006!
 Our meeting with the company reinforced our confidence in this debt free, highly profitable company's ability to grow.

-Sony has been steam-rolled by disappointments recently; battery recalls, production constraints and the ongoing reshuffling of management in an attempt to break down internal silos that are obstructing the group from bringing its full resources to bear.
-Some of these issues have been resolved but the public image will take some time to rebuild.
-Digging below the much publicised

-CATEGORIES EXAMPLES OF STOCKS DEC 2006 SEP 2006 CYCLICALS/MANUFACTURING TOYOTA INDUSTRIES, SIEMENS, INTERNATIONAL PAPER, MOSAIC 28% 30% FINANCIALS CREDIT AGRICOLE, SUMITOMO MITSUI INSURANCE, SAMSUNG FIRE & MARINE 15% 15% RETAIL/SERVICES/LOGISTICS HORNBACH, CARREFOUR, HUTCHISON WHAMPOA 10% 7% TELECOMS ALCATEL, SK TELECOM, ERICSSON, CHINA TELECOM 9% 6% TECHNOLOGY/HARDWARE INFINEON TECH, SAMSUNG, CISCO, SONY 8% 9% CONSUMER BRANDS HENKEL, PERNOD RICARD 6% 6% GOLD AND OTHER RESOURCES SHELL, BARRICK GOLD, NEWMONT MINING 5% 5% SOFTWARE/MEDIA LIBERTY MEDIA, NEWSCORP, PUBLICIS GROUPE 4% 7% MEDICAL PFIZER, BIOTECHS 2% 3% contest between the PlayStation (PS3) and Nintendo's Wii, we can identify a number of successes, notably, the mobile handset joint venture with Ericsson; a strong showing by the movie division; interesting prospects in LCD television where the company manufactures the panels in a joint venture with Samsung; and the prospect of its electronic components business returning to healthy profitability.
-Within the next 18 months the company should benefit from its deepened inhouse component technology (including the cell chip and Blu-ray DVD player) and as game developers learn to exploit the PS3's stunning computational power, the game division may again be a major profit earner.
-In the meantime, we anticipate hearing all about the virtues of Nintendo, a stock which we clearly sold too early.
+Sony has been hurt by disappointments recently including battery recalls, production constraints and the ongoing reshuffling of management in an attempt to break down the internal silos that have obstructed the group from bringing its full resources to bear.
+Some of these issues have been resolved but the public image will take time to rebuild.
+Digging below the much publicised contest between the PlayStation (PS3) and Nintendo's Wii, we can identify a number of successes, notably the mobile handset joint venture with Ericsson; a strong showing by the movie division; interesting prospects in LCD television where the company manufactures the panels in a joint venture with Samsung; and the prospect of its electronic components business returning to healthy profitability.
+Within the next 18 months the company should benefit from its deepened in-house component technology, including the cell chip and Blu-ray DVD player, and as game developers learn to exploit the PS3's stunning computational power the game division may again be a major profit earner.
+In the meantime we anticipate hearing all about the virtues of Nintendo, a stock which we clearly sold too early.

-In the rest of Asia, we have been actively adding to positions, the largest purchase being Hutchison Whampoa.
-Like the above examples, this company has also lost its lustre as it rings up heavy losses in its third generation mobile phone business, principally in the UK.
-Were these losses to be eliminated, the shares would be trading on 12 times earnings.
-Not bad for a company that is intimately involved in today's hot areas notably container terminals, road and other infrastructure, and Asian property.
-With its 3G operations gradually gaining customers we feel it is only a matter of time before the market realises the advantage of not having a voice customer dependence.
+In the rest of Asia we have been actively adding to positions, the largest purchase being Hutchison Whampoa.
+Like the above examples this company lost its lustre as it rang up heavy losses in its third generation mobile phone business principally in the UK.
+Were these losses to be eliminated the shares would be trading on 12 times earnings.
+Not bad for a company that is intimately involved